 In a recent editorial published in the online journal Open Heart, researchers warn that this imbalance between omega-6 and omega-3 intake needs to be corrected because it is playing a significant role in the current obesity epidemic.
 In particular, these researchers warn that high dietary intake of omega-6 fats can lead to increased white fatty tissue and chronic inflammation—both of which are highly associated with obesity, type 2 diabetes, heart disease, metabolic syndrome, and cancer.

 Get more of Dr. Sinatra's advice on Omega-3s

 To Improve Heart Health, Look For Natural Sources of Omega-3s

-Part of the solution is to limit your omega-6 intake, as most Americans consume too much of this fatty acid.
+Part of the solution to this fatty acid imbalance is to limit your omega-6 intake.
 Another part of the solution is to seek out natural sources of omega-3s.
 Some of the most plentiful sources of omega-3 benefits are cold-water fish (wild salmon, for example), flaxseed, and pumpkin seed oils, as well as dark leafy green vegetables.